-PM Modi set to attend G7 and Quad Summits in Japan and Australia - ExBulletin
+PM Modi set to attend G7 and Quad summits in Japan and Australia - ExBulletin

 From Japan, Modi could travel to a Pacific island nation from where he will likely travel to Australia for the Quad Summit, we learn.

-India has yet to make an official announcement on Modis’ proposed foreign tours next month.
+India has yet to make an official announcement on Modi’s proposed overseas visits next month.

 On Wednesday, Australian Prime Minister Anthony Albanese’s office officially announced the organization of the Quad summit.